 To manage and work on projects remotely requires a conscious effort for good communication.
 While misunderstandings can be cleared up quickly in-person, they can become huge issues if left unchecked between two remote parties.

 In particular, we’ve found that meeting notes must be carefully taken, emails must be clear and answered in a timely manner, and being open during work-hours to have a quick voice or video call compensates well for the disadvantage of not having physical access to your team.

 3. Emphasis on Team Building

 It is indeed difficult to build team when a team works remotely from each other.
-You can try to simulate watercooler experience online using a company-wide hipchat.
+You can try to simulate watercooler experience online using Slack.
 We also encourage people to write weekly email updates about the work they did in the previous week.
 However, we also believe in real life meetings, and that is why we still have an office where most of the team can and do work every day, and company retreats every few months which ensures that the team meets physically every so often.

 To sum everything up, we think that switching to remote working requires a few conscious decisions to apply new management practices, but ultimately it makes it easier to enforce good practices across the entire company.

 Things like planning, taking excellent notes, keeping communication clear and calm, being transparent, being open to feedback, and making clear goals, are all very important to keeping employees, management, and teams happy and efficient with remote work.
 For any team that deals with remote working, these major areas will be important to keep in mind for clear and efficient workflow

 You can find my full presentation on this topic embedded below.